Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 Ample free parking is provided to patient families and visitors to West Campus.With more than 1,000 available spaces, the convenient parking area makes the lives of families a little easier, especially for those families with children requiring frequent care.
 In addition, free valet parking is available Monday through Friday from 7 a.m. - 5 p.m.

 An ATM is conveniently located on the 1st floor, Pathology Hallway.

 The Pi Beta Phi book nooks provide various books of different genres for patients and families to read for their enjoyment.
 You can find book nooks on every floor in various locations throughout the hospital.

 Enjoy a freshly brewed cup of Starbuck’s coffee at the coffee shop located in the main lobby.
 The coffee shop is open seven days a week Monday — Sunday from 7 a.m. to 2:30 p.m.

-A complimentary courtesy golf cart will be available Monday through Friday from 7:30 a.m. to 6 p.m. to assist families with getting to and from their vehicle.
+We have two complimentary courtesy golf carts that are available Monday through Friday from 8 a.m. to 5 p.m. to assist families with getting to and from their vehicle.

 The gift shop is located in the main lobby area and is open Monday through Friday from 8 a.m. to 4:15 p.m.